Are you facing a debt problem this January? 7.9 million people in Britain will be according to a new survey

-Your other top priority is your essential expenses: food, toiletries, transport to work etc. When you have paid for all of these and paid your priority debts, the money that is left is all that is available for credit cards, loans and catalogues.
+Your other top priority is your essential expenses: food, toiletries, transport to work etc. When you have paid for these essentials and paid your priority debts, the money that is left is all that is available for credit cards, loans and catalogues.
 Don’t pay these “consumer debts” first and leave yourself short for everyday living.

 Can you improve your situation?

-If you just have a temporary crisis, not a long term problem, these Emergency budgeting ideas may be enough to get you through.
+If you just have a temporary crisis, not a long-term problem, these Emergency budgeting ideas may be enough to get you through.
 But don’t fool yourself – is February really going to be any better?

 Here’s is a list of 88 ways to save money – which of them will work for you?

 Are you getting all the benefits you should be?
 If benefit problems are the cause of your debt problems, get some help to sort them out from your local Citizens Advice.

 Tell a creditor what you can afford

 If you only have one or two problem bills, a simple approach is phone or write and tell them why you can’t pay them in full this month.
 Explain your situation, whether your hours have been cut, your benefits have stopped or things have just got too much.
 Offer them a monthly amount you can afford – a token £1 a month payment if necessary – and ask them to freeze interest and not add charges.